cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 - [ ] TODO: Shannon  WHAT IS THE PROBLEM GOAL

-We start with the Mathematical formulation of the Monte Carlo calulation of pi.
+We start with the Mathematical formulation of the Monte Carlo calculation of pi.
 For each quadrant of the unit square, the area is pi.
 Therefore, the ratio of the area outside of the circle is pi over four.
 With this in mind, we can use the Monte Carlo Method for the calculation of pi.